 The oil and gas rig count, an early indicator of future output, rose three to 625 in the week to Dec.
 1.

-Baker Hughes said that puts the total rig count up 219 rigs, or 39%, over this time last year.
+Despite this week’s rig increase, Baker Hughes said the total count was still down 159, or 20%, below this time last year.

-U.S. oil rigs rose one to 623 this week, their highest since March 2020, while gas rigs rose two to 157.
+U.S. oil rigs rose five to 505 this week, their highest since September, while gas rigs fell by one to 116.